seanwyman/UCSD-first-project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat-config.yml file to /etc/ansible/files.
+- Copy the `filebeat-config.yml` file to `/etc/ansible/files`.
+-
-- Update the filebeat-config.yml file to include the ip of your personal Elk machine on lines 1106 and 1806
+- Update the `filebeat-config.yml` file to include the ip of your personal Elk machine on lines 1106 and 1806

-- Run the playbook, and navigate to http://(YOUR_ELK_MACHINE_IP):5601/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to `http://(YOUR_ELK_MACHINE_IP):5601/app/kibana` to check that the installation worked as expected.

-- The playbook is FileBeat_MetricBeat.yml and it should be copied to /etc/ansible/roles
+- The playbook is `FileBeat_MetricBeat.yml` and it should be copied to `/etc/ansible/roles`

-- There Should be a hosts file inside of /etc/ansible/ which allows the user to make groups for their machines, All the user has to do is separate the ip into groups inside that file, for example I used the webservers group and the elk group, and after pasting all the ips into the host file make sure the ips are followed by ansible_python_interpreter=/usr/bin/python3 or else the playbooks might not work correctly
+- There Should be a `hosts` file inside of `/etc/ansible/` which allows the user to make groups for their machines, All the user has to do is separate the ip into groups inside that file, for example I used the `webservers group` and the `elk` group, and after pasting all the ips into the host file make sure the ips are followed by `ansible_python_interpreter=/usr/bin/python3` or else the playbooks might not work correctly

-- The URL to verify that the ELK server is working is http://(YOUR_ELK_MACHINE_IP):5601/app/kibana
+- The URL to verify that the ELK server is working is `http://(YOUR_ELK_MACHINE_IP):5601/app/kibana`

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Bonus - Commands